augustynd02/yurishe0/README.md

 > Aspiring web developer.

-> Currently in progress of the AppAcademy Open Bootcamp.
+> Currently in progress of completing The Odin Project.